Bamboorat233/3400FinalProj/README.md

 # Hospital Management System

 ## Introduction
+This project also includes a GUI implemented using **Qt** under the `test/hospitalUI` folder.
+Due to time constraints, the `HospitalUI` class is not fully completed.
+Further development is needed to integrate all functionalities into the GUI.

 This is a simple C++ hospital management system that integrates a **MySQL database** using the **MySQL Connector C++ API**.
 The system supports various functionalities such as registering patients, transferring patients between branches, assigning doctors and nurses, generating financial reports, and adding new doctors and nurses.